c3lang/c3-web/src/content/docs/Language Overview/types.md

 test(RUNNING); // State.RUNNING is inferred
 ```

-If the `enum` without it's name matches with a global in the same scope, it needs the enum name to be added as a qualifier, for example:
+If the `enum` without its name matches with a global in the same scope, it needs the enum name to be added as a qualifier, for example:
 ```c3
 module test;